CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 Unencrypted communication interfaces for administration form another source of danger.
 When accessing via HTTP or Telnet, the transmitted information is transported unprotected.
 In that case, an attacker could read the communication and thus, for example, the password for configuration and use it for attacks on confidentiality, availability and integrity.

-### 2 6 Missing power disconnectionSecurity gateways between the LAN and the Internet are often configured to enable Internet access for entire subnets.
+### 2 6 Missing power disconnection
+Security gateways between the LAN and the Internet are often configured to enable Internet access for entire subnets.
 On the other hand, printers, copiers, and multifunction devices are often associated with the same subnet as the workstation PCs that print on those devices.
 As a result, it can happen that z.
 B. also the network printers can access the Internet.
 If the connections from and to the printers from the Internet are not rejected by the security gateways, sensitive information may be able to leave the network undesirably.
 Conversely, a network-capable device could also unwanted receive data from the Internet and possibly redistribute it.
 A network printer can thereby z.
 B. become a gateway for attacks from the Internet.

 ### 2 7 Impairment of health and the environment